What are dust mites?

 How can you reduce dust mites?

 The allergen is present both in the mites as well as in their droppings and discarded skin cases.
-So, it is important to try to reduce all of these.
-Unfortunately, it’s not possible to completely remove dust mites from the house, and you will need to do more than one thing to reduce their numbers and effect.
+So it is important to try to reduce all of these.
+Unfortunately, it is not possible to completely remove dust mites from the house, and you will need to do more than one thing to reduce their numbers and effect.

 The best place to start is in the bedroom:

-- Wash sheets and pillow cases every week in water hotter than 60 degrees Celsius (60°C).
+- Wash sheets and pillowcases every week in water hotter than 60 degrees Celsius (60°C).
 This will kill the dust mites and remove the allergen.
-If you can’t use hot water, try a commercial washing product containing tea tree or eucalyptus oils, which kills dust mites and can be used in cold water.
+If you cannot use hot water, try a commercial washing product containing tea tree or eucalyptus oils, which kills dust mites and can be used in cold water.

-- Open the curtains and allow sunshine into your room and, if possible, your bed.
-Dust mites don’t like bright light.
+- Open the curtains and allow sunshine into your room and, if possible, onto your bed.
+Dust mites do not like bright light.

 - Put dust mite-resistant protective covers on your mattress, doona and pillows.
 These need to be washed every 8 weeks.

-- If you don’t have protective covers, wash blankets and doonas every 3 months.
+- If you do not have protective covers, wash blankets and doonas every 3 months.